Crossbell-Box/crossbell-bridge-contracts/docs/CrossbellGateway.md

 function unpause() external
 ```

-Resume interaction with the gateway contract
+Resumes interaction with the gateway contract

 ### mapTokens